daysch/groceries/README.md

 Many examples can be found in shopping_list.txt:

 search term;quantity;valid possibility 1 OR valid possibility 2;invalid possibility 1 OR invalid possibility 2;
-default weight,default bunch weight;nutrition option 1,nutrition option 2
+default weight,default bunch weight;nutrition option 1,nutrition option 2;minimum cost criterion

 **search term**: The term that will be typed in the search bar.
 This must be unique for each item, as it is used that the key when storing information about the search.